 Being a weak improviser is a bit of a cop-out.
-We all improvise every day when in activities such as communication, working, eating, exercising, relating with others, etc. We have a constant flow of decisions to make.
+We all improvise every day when in activities working, eating, exercising, relating with others, etc. We have a constant flow of decisions to make.
 It’s necessary to choose what actions will reap the best results in our current situation.
 Picking the best tone of voice in reply to others.
 Choosing the best vocabulary to be the most clear about our answer.
 Being considerate of people’s feelings and level of understanding.
 We make decisions balancing our work vs. play.

 Are you going to lunch or taking smaller breaks so that you have the energy to exercise after work?
 Have you conveyed enough expectation to your band members that you will communicate about scheduling in a timely manner?
 It’s all about improvising, making all of the seemingly unrelated elements work together productively.
 These are all examples of teaching/learning “life through music.”
 Playing music necessitates digging in and being creative, finding an abundance of metaphors for how to run our lives.